Follow TV Tropes

 2016 — The Story of Lincoln Clay

-In the year 2016, a documentary is produced about up-and-coming criminal Lincoln Clay and his systematic dismantling of the Marcano crime family in New Bordeaux, Louisiana in 1968.
+In the year 2016, a documentary is produced about up-and-coming criminal Lincoln Clay and his systematic dismantling of the Marcano crime family in 1968.
 Jonathan Maguire, a former agent of the Federal Bureau of Investigation, agrees to be interviewed for the documentary.
 He has followed Lincoln's trail even after he retired in 1999, and he has decked out a cellar in his house with photographs and case files.
 Also interviewed in the documentary is James Ballard, a retired priest who knew Lincoln Clay in his youth.
 He was Lincoln's mentor and spiritual advisor, and he often tried to steer the young man away from crime to make an honest life for himself.

 1968 — The Home Fires Burn